fbpx

 Studies on Psychedelic Effects on the Brain

-According to historical reports dating back before psychedelics became popular illicit drugs in the Western world, societies around the globe used psychedelic plants in traditional rituals for their purported spiritual and physical healing benefits.
-With time, some cultures discarded or demonized them while others turned to popularizing it among neuroscientists as an upcoming tool for resolving mental problems.
+According to historical reports dating back to before psychedelics became popular illicit drugs in the Western world, societies around the globe used psychedelic plants in traditional rituals for their purported spiritual and physical healing benefits.
+With time, some cultures discarded or demonized them while others turned to popularizing them among neuroscientists as an upcoming tool for resolving mental problems.
 Today scientists are exploring new ways Psychedelic-based therapy could treat people undergoing rapid treatment-resistant relief for anxiety disorders or PTSD without lasting side-effects on those patients.

 Weed is legal in some states, but psychedelics are still considered more dangerous than talking to your ex after a breakup.